Foot

 Common Causes of Foot and Ankle Pain

-Common causes of foot and ankle pain include ligament sprains, tendon injuries, joint irritation, overload from walking or sport, arthritis, plantar fascia pain, and bone stress injuries.
+Common causes of foot and ankle pain include ligament sprains, tendon injuries, joint irritation, overload from walking or sport, arthritis, plantar fasciitis, and bone stress injuries.
 A clear injury often points towards a sprain or fracture.
-Gradually worsening pain can fit tendon overload or stress fracture patterns.
+Gradually worsening pain can fit tendon overload or foot stress fracture patterns.

 Sprain vs Fracture vs Stress Fracture